 Grounded in academic theory and focusing on the literature, folklore, and legends of New England, this course explores broad issues of representation, cultural, social, and political issues and the shaping of a uniquely New England culture and people.
 Through the study of folklore in its various forms; classic and contemporary literature by New England authors; and oral legends, students will gain a broader understanding of New England, its history and culture and of their own role in shaping the culture and world in which they live.
 This class includes a field trip designed to immerse students in the living history of New England and is writing-intensive; 3 hours of lecture per week.
-Prerequisite: ENG 1061 or equivalent, junior standing, or instructor permission learn practical ways of peacemaking through mindfulness, nonviolent communication, and nonviolent conflict resolution.
-(Students may not receive credit toward graduation for both HUM 2330 and 3330); 3 hours of lecture per week.
-(General Education: AH) Prerequisite: ENG 1061 or equivalent, junior standing, or instructor permission
+Prerequisite: ENG 1061 or equivalent; junior standing or instructor permission